From First to Last: Moore's departure, lineup instability and self-titled album (2007–2009)

-In February 2007, lead singer Moore left From First to Last to pursue a solo career.
-His decision to leave was based on his urge to create his own music, and also due to the fact that singing in the band was putting an immense strain on his vocal cords, resulting in serious damage which needed multiple surgeries in order to be fixed.
-Moore posted new recordings on his Myspace and was part of a group of a band called Sonny and the Blood Monkeys.
-Moore now writes, produces, and performs music under the alias/stage name Skrillex, who has won 8 Grammy Awards for his electronic dance music, and now has 7 EP's and 3 Albums.
+In February 2007, lead singer Sonny Moore left the band to pursue a solo career.
+His decision to leave was based on his urge to create his own music, and also due to the fact that singing in the band was putting immense strain on his vocal cords, resulting in serious damage which needed multiple surgeries.
+Moore posted new recordings on his Myspace and was part of a band called Sonny and the Blood Monkeys.
+Moore now writes, produces, and performs music under the alias/stage name Skrillex, winning multiple Grammy Awards for his electronic dance music and helping bring the dubstep genre to a mainstream audience.

-After vocalist Moore's departure, From First to Last faced a crisis.
+After Moore's departure, From First to Last faced a crisis.
 Their label, Capitol Records, had dropped them due to financial problems.
 Without a vocalist, label, permanent bassist, or any money, the band almost split.
-Guitarist/Vocalist Matt Good, however, decided to take on lead vocals while still providing a backup guitar role.
-The band also quickly picked up Matt Manning to become a full-time bassist.
+Matt Good decided to take on lead vocals while still providing a backup guitar role.
+The band also quickly picked up Matt Manning to as bassist.
 The band then spent their remaining money on a studio in which to continue work on their already-written third album.

 The remaining members of From First to Last finished a headlining tour from July 21 through August 5 with guests Alesana, Vanna, Brighten, and Four Year Strong.
-Shortly before recording another album, the band played for a portion of the Show Must Go on tour with Hawthorne Heights, Secondhand Serenade, Powerspace, and Brighten, but later cancelled their dates on the last part of the tour to open for Deftones on a separate Canadian tour.
+Shortly before recording another album, the band played for a portion of the "Show Must Go On" tour with Hawthorne Heights, Secondhand Serenade, Powerspace, and Brighten, but later cancelled their dates on the last part of the tour to open for Deftones on a separate Canadian tour.

 After completing a full mix of their new material, From First to Last was picked up by Suretone Records.
 Shortly after, they re-entered the studio to record their album again, this time with a professional crew and better quality.
 The band recorded this time in Los Angeles, with producer Josh Abraham and seasoned engineer Ryan Williams.